Associate MEMBERS

 Bresson, J., 2023.
 “Discrimination and the Emotions of Doormen in Bars and Nightclubs,” *Les cahiers de la Lutte Contre les Discriminations* (LCD), 18.

 Bresson, 2021.
-“Confessions of Weakness 2.
-Behind the Researcher’s Facade: Emotions,” in Héas, S., and Zanna, O. (Eds.), Emotions in Humanities Research, Rennes: Presses Universitaires de Rennes.
+“Confessions of Weakness 2: The Emotions Behind the Researcher’s Performance,” in Héas, S., and Zanna, O. (Eds.), Emotions in Humanities Research, Rennes: Presses Universitaires de Rennes.

 Bresson, 2018.
-Doctoral dissertation (advisors: S. Héas, sociologist, and E. Péchillon, legal scholar).
+Doctoral dissertation (Advisors: S. Héas, sociologist; E. Péchillon, legal scholar).
 “Conflict: From Face-to-Face to Hand-to-Hand—An Undercover Experience as a Security Guard in Nightclubs,” 711 pp.

 Geoffrey Lassalle